NecessaryForm/NecessaryForm.github.io/index.md

 ### Current Research & Reading

 🚰 Currently, I am part of a team analyzing the global dynamics of water markets and their response to climate change.
+I will post a synopsis in the coming months.

 📖 I am re-reading *Capital* by Piketty.
 Check back for some thoughts soon.

 ### Contact

 📨 You can find me [here](https://twitter.com/NecessaryForm).
-I can also be reached at 'myname' at danie1.xyz.
+I can also be reached at 'my name' at danie1 . xyz.
 Feel free to reach out!